 The practice of gratitude as a tool for creating happiness has been mainstream for years.
-Long-term studies support the effectiveness and benefits of gratitude practice suggesting that a positive, appreciative attitude contributes to greater success in work, greater health, peak performance in sports and business, a higher sense of well-being, and a faster rate of recovery from surgery.
+Long-term studies support the effectiveness and benefits of gratitude practice.
+They suggest a positive, appreciative attitude contributes to greater success in work, greater health, peak performance in sports and business, a higher sense of well-being, and a faster rate of recovery from surgery.
 The power of a gratitude practice is substantial.

 But while we may acknowledge gratitude’s many benefits, its practice can be difficult to sustain.
 So many of us are trained to notice what is broken, undone or lacking in our lives.
-And for gratitude to meet its full healing potential, it needs to become more than just an empty word that is tossed around occasionally.
+And for gratitude to meet its full healing potential it needs to become more than just an empty word .
 We have to learn a new way of looking at things, a new habit, a whole new outlook on our life.
 And that can take some time.

 That’s why practicing gratitude makes so much sense.
 When we practice giving thanks for all we have, instead of complaining about what we lack, we give ourselves the chance to see all of life as an opportunity and a blessing.

 Remember that gratitude isn’t a blindly optimistic approach in which the bad things in life are whitewashed or ignored.
 It’s more a matter of where we put our focus and attention.
 Pain and injustice exist in this world, but when we focus on the gifts of life, we gain a feeling of well-being.
 Gratitude balances us and gives us hope.